tmcw/sitemap-static/README.md

 ## Pretty URLs

-If you pass `--pretty=true` to the CLI (or `pretty: true` to the JS API), `sitemap-static` will output pretty URLs rather than the whole path to each file.
+If you pass `--pretty` to the CLI (or `pretty: true` to the JS API), `sitemap-static` will output pretty URLs rather than the whole path to each file.
 For example:

 | Not pretty | Pretty |
 | --- | --- |